bducraux/fizzbuzz/README.md

 This is my version of the code challenge that print from 1 to 100 using the FizzBuzz rules.

-I made the code to me simple to add any range of numbers you want or you can get the answer for a single number.
+I made the code to be simple to add any range of numbers you want or you can get the answer for a single number.